JeffM2501/ModernBoomerShooter/documents/tasks.md

 ## Add Billobard system
 Compute billboard characters and faces from relative rotation/facing

-## Add MOB system
-Mob components and mob processing system, seperate from map object system

 ## Support rotation/flip of walls and floors
 Allow faces to be rotated or flipped based on tmx flags?

 # In Progress
 --------------------------------------------------------------

-## Fix world lighting to use lighting shader
-Use the lighting shadder for ambient, but still apply AO and lighting zones.

 # Commplete
 --------------------------------------------------------------